rekart22/Luma/luma-therapy/documentation/features.md

 - Support both PKCE (?code=...) and hash-based (#access_token=...) magic link flows
 - Robust error handling for all auth flows
 - Redirect to /chat-app after successful sign-in
+- Automatically create user profiles on first sign-in using a database trigger on `auth.users`
+- Remove redundant `user_id` column from `profiles` (use `id` only)
+- Enable RLS on `profiles` and restrict access to only the user's own profile (using `id`)
+- Passwords are securely hashed and stored in `auth.users` (never accessible in plaintext)
+- Password setup/change UI and backend logic with logging and trace IDs for all events
+- Logging for all password setup/change attempts, successes, and failures (frontend and backend)

 ### Implementation Notes
 - Used Next.js App Router with Supabase Auth Helpers
 - Created auth middleware for route protection
-- Implemented automatic profile creation on first sign-in
+- Implemented automatic profile creation on first sign-in using a database trigger on `auth.users`
-- Added Row Level Security to database tables
-- Session duration: 24 hours (default) or 30 days (remember me)
-- Magic link authentication now supports both PKCE and hash-based flows
-- Error handling improved: if user is signed in, errors are suppressed and user is redirected
-- All successful sign-ins (OAuth or magic link) redirect to /chat-app
-- Uses createPagesBrowserClient from @supabase/auth-helpers-nextjs for correct PKCE/session handling
+- Removed `user_id` column from `profiles` and updated all logic to use `id`
+- Added RLS policies to restrict access to only the user's own profile (using `id`)
+- Passwords are securely hashed and stored in `auth.users` (never accessible in plaintext)
+- Password setup/change UI and backend logic with logging and trace IDs for all events
+- Logging for all password setup/change attempts, successes, and failures (frontend and backend)
+- All known authentication and profile creation issues have been resolved as of the latest update
+- Previous issues with missing profile rows, RLS, and password setup are fixed
+- All flows (signup, password setup/change, profile access) tested and confirmed working as of latest update

 ### Testing Strategy
 - Test OAuth flows with Google and GitHub
 - Verify email magic link authentication (both PKCE and hash-based)
 - Check session persistence across browser restarts
 - Validate redirection to protected routes
-- Verify profile creation and data retrieval
+- Verify profile creation and data retrieval (trigger-based)
 - Confirm no error toasts are shown on successful sign-in
 - Test sign-out and ensure session/cookies are cleared
+- Test password setup/change and verify logging
+- Test RLS policies to ensure users can only access their own profile

 ### Next Steps
-- Monitor for edge-case auth issues
+- Monitor for edge-case auth/profile issues
-- Continue to improve error messaging and UX
+- Continue to improve error messaging, logging, and UX
+- Continue documenting each feature and update this file as the project progresses

 ## Feature #2: Text Chat UI
 **Status**: Planning